jothamgoh/jothamgoh.github.io/ebook/_posts/2020-10-17-data-analyst-chapter-three - Copy.markdown

 ---
-layout:     post
-title:      Chapter three - Making a game plan and taking action
+title: "Chapter three - Making a game plan and taking action"
-date:       2020-10-16 15:31:19
+last_modified_at: 2020-10-16 15:31:19
-summary:    How I switched careers and became a data analyst in 5 months
-categories: data, data analyst
+categories:
+  - Ebook
+tags:
+  - Data Analyst
 ---

 Since I made a career switch to data analytics, the most common question I get is "So how do you start learning data analytics and what resources did you use?".